-Area of practice means the professional role and services that an individual health practitioner is educated and competent to perform.
+Area of practice means the professional role and services that an individual chiropractor is educated and competent to perform.

 Your area of practice may include both clinical and non-clinical practice.
-You do not need to practise in a clinical role to meet the Recency of practice registration standard; you can be recent in non-clinical practice without being recent in clinical practice.
+You do not need to practise in a clinical role to meet the Registration standard: Recency of practice; you can be recent in non-clinical practice without being recent in clinical practice.

-It is every registered health practitioner’s professional responsibility to work within the limits of their competence and to reflect on and understand their own learning needs.
+It is every chiropractor’s professional responsibility to work within the limits of their competence and to reflect on and understand their own learning needs.

-If you change your area of practice from not being directly involved in the delivery of clinical services to being directly involved, this is of particular concern to the Board.
-This is due to the possible risks that are involved to the safety of the public.
+If you change your area of practice from not being directly involved in the delivery of clinical services to being directly involved, this is a possible risk to the safety of the public.

 Such risks can relate to the recency of your clinical knowledge, the recency of your diagnosis and management skills and the recency of your skills in providing manual therapies.

-It is the Chiropractic Board of Australia’s (the Board) expectation that if you propose to change your area of practice from non-clinical to clinical practice, you need to reflect on and plan your individual learning needs appropriately.
+It is the Board’s expectation that if you propose to change your area of practice from non-clinical to clinical practice, you need to reflect on and plan your individual learning needs appropriately.
 This will enable you to have a supported return to clinical practice and ensure the services you provide to the public are safe and to the expected standard.

 Practitioners need to satisfy the recency of practice requirements in the areas in which they seek to practice.